 Pro Bono Attorney Matching Program

-Throughout 2010, the court worked with the Appellate Section of the Arizona Bar Association, the Volunteer Lawyers Program of the Maricopa County Bar Association, and the Modest Means Program of the Arizona Foundation for Legal Services and Education to establish a program to match indigent persons involved in family court and civil appeals to receive legal assistance for free or at a reduced rate.
-The court launched a pilot program in Maricopa County in February 2011.
+The Appellate Section of the State Bar of Arizona, the Volunteer Lawyers Program of the Maricopa County Bar Association, and the Modest Means Program of the Arizona Foundation for Legal Services and Education operate a program by which indigent persons involved in family court and civil appeals are matched with volunteer lawyers for free or at a reduced rate.
+The program was launched in Maricopa County in February 2011.
+For more information on the program, see the flyer here.

 High School Program